peter88213/novelyst_aeon2/docs/de/usage.md

 property_description = Description

-# Name of the user-defined scene description property.
+# Name of the user-defined section description property.

 property_notes = Notes

-# Name of the user-defined scene notes property.
+# Name of the user-defined section notes property.

 role_location = Location

-# Name of the user-defined role for scene locations.
+# Name of the user-defined role for section locations.

 role_item = Item

-# Name of the user-defined role for items in a scene.
+# Name of the user-defined role for items in a section.

 role_character = Participant

-# Name of the user-defined role for characters in a scene.
+# Name of the user-defined role for characters in a section.

 type_character = Character